dotdwebo/HNSEbookFormat/README.md

 Anyone can download, upload, or redesign the layout (permissionlessly).

 For your information:
 - The contents of these Project Design Notes remain as they were originally.
-(Best regards to the author)
+(I am not the original author.
+Best regards to the author)
 - I added numbering and sub-numbering to each topic to make categorization easier.
 - I added a cover to increase brand awareness of the Handshake community.
 I got the logo on the cover from the https://handshake.org website.
 - I added a table of contents to help us see the big picture of the topics covered and hyperlinks to make it easier to find the desired topic.